Study Abroad programme

 At London Met, we offer our study abroad students a diverse range of modules, on either a semester or year-long basis.
-Please pay special attention to the semester and timeslots in which the modules are available.
+Please pay special attention to the semester and time slots in which the modules are available.
 You can only choose modules from the summary lists below.
 If you are staying for one semester only you cannot choose 30 credit modules.
 Please read the notes below as they are important.

 - 30 credits = full year module running early October to late May